JaniTech2025/ToDoFrontend/README.md

 - Sort tasks by categories, date
 - In the summary section, when the category is clicked, take user to selected category section.
 - Search tasks between dates
-- Synchronise with calendar apps for notifications to user about an event
+- email notifications to user about upcoming event
 - Add a few more easter eggs